 Our wholly-owned subsidiary, InfraServ Verwaltungs GmbH, is the general partner of the InfraServ companies that provide on-site general and administrative services at German sites in Frankfurt am Main-Hoechst, Gendorf, Huerth-Knapsack, Wiesbaden, Oberhausen and Kelsterbach.
 Producers at the sites, including our subsidiaries, are owners of limited partnership interests in the respective InfraServ companies.
 The InfraServ companies are liable for any residual contamination and other pollution because they own the real estate on which the individual facilities operate.
 In addition, Hoechst, as the responsible party under German public law, is liable to third parties for all environmental damage that occurred while it was still the owner of the plants and real estate.
 However, the InfraServ companies have agreed to indemnify Hoechst from any environmental liability arising out of or in connection with environmental pollution of any InfraServ site.
-The partnership third party is responsible, is required to be borne by the InfraServ company in question.
-In view of this potential obligation to eliminate residual contamination, the InfraServ companies in which we have an interest, have recorded provisions totaling approximately \$81 million as of December 31, 2004.
+The partnership agreements provide that, as between the limited partners, each limited partner is responsible for any contamination caused predominantly by such partner.
+The limited partners have also undertaken to indemnify Hoechst against such liabilities.
+Any liability that cannot be attributed to an InfraServ partner and for which no third party is responsible, is required to be borne by the InfraServ company in question.
+In view of this potential obligation to eliminate residual contamination, the InfraServ companies in which we have an interest have recorded provisions totaling approximately \$81 million as of December 31, 2004.
 If the InfraServ companies default on their respective indemnification obligations to eliminate residual contamination, the limited partners in the InfraServ companies have agreed to fund such liabilities, subject to a number of limitations.
 To the extent that any liabilities are not satisfied by either the InfraServ companies or the limited partners, these liabilities are to be borne by us in accordance with the demerger agreement.